Minus the hyphen

 As well as making my own artwork I have made films featuring visual artists as diverse as Rembrandt and Jean Michel Basquiat, Giotto and Joseph Beuys, Michael Nelson Tjakamarra and Anselm Kiefer.
 History, politics, belief and ideas run as continuous strands through my work as a fillmaker, but so too do the sensuous and emotional.

 I have travelled the world as an award-winning filmmaker, most often in the context of international broadcast.
 This has taken me to close to 60 countries and has given me a wide frame of cultural reference.
-It has also given me the privilege to work closely with writers of the eminence of Edward Said, Alice Oswald, Simon Schama, Salman Rushdie, Edward Bond, Michael Gilsenan, Fay Weldon, Yves Michaux, Felipe Fernandez Armesto, John McCarthy; musicians with the eminence of Simon Rattle, David Byrne, Andy Sheppard; and dancer-choreographers with the eminence of Merce Cunningham, Siobhan Davies, Bill T Jones, Karole Armitage, Wim Vandekeybus, Tamasaburo.
-I have worked with hundreds of less eminent people but that has not diminished, in any way, my sense of privilege to both represent and learn from them.
+It has also given me the privilege to work closely with writers of the eminence of Edward Said, Alice Oswald, Simon Schama, Salman Rushdie, Edward Bond, Michael Gilsenan, Fay Weldon, Yves Michauxd, Felipe Fernandez Armesto, John McCarthy; musicians with the eminence of Simon Rattle, David Byrne, Andy Sheppard; and dancer-choreographers with the eminence of Merce Cunningham, Siobhan Davies, Bill T Jones, Karole Armitage, Wim Vandekeybus, Tamasaburo.
+I have worked with hundreds of less illustrious people but that has not diminished, in any way, my sense of privilege to both represent and learn from them.

 I was a co-founder of Illuminations, one of the most successful London-based production companies, focussing on contemporary culture.
 My photographs have been published widely in newspapers and magazines.
 I have contributed as a photographer to several books and have been sole photographer on two.